Why migrate to ArcGIS Pro?

 Getting started with Pro

 Moving from ArcMap to ArcGIS Pro can feel like a big jump!
 While some parts of the interface (like Ribbons) are slightly different, others (like Geoprocessing tools) will be very familiar.
 It may take some time to adapt.
 We recommend checking out this guide when working with Pro for the first time.
-Additional resources to help get you working like a Pro can be discovered here.
+You can explore additional tips and tricks to kickstart your experience.

 Any questions?